peers/peerjs/docs/api.md

 `function (error) { }`

 Emitted when an unexpected event occurs.
-Errors on the Peer are **always fatal**.
+All errors on the Peer except `server-disconnected` and `incompatible-peer` are **fatal**.
 Errors from the underlying socket and PeerConnections are forwarded here.

 The `error` object also has a `type` parameter that may be helpful in responding to client errors properly:
 * `browser-incompatible`: The client's browser does not support some or all WebRTC features that you are trying to use.